danieltjw/aifutures/README.md

 - Marginal value of each additional human teaching the same AI systems will drop
     - traditional 1:1 ratio of job to human will not be required
     - humans will instead move to more unconventional tasks
+        - unconventional skills will be more valuable to an AI system once it has learned conventional skills

 ### Medium to Long